 Cool ocean breezes and warm invitations are surely what you’ll discover all along the upper coastal reaches in The Land of SLO CAL.
-Whether you’re mountain biking in the Montaña de Oro State Park or stand up paddleboarding in the shadows of Morro Rock, there are activities a-plenty all around these parts.
+Whether you’re mountain biking in Montaña de Oro State Park or stand-up paddleboarding in the shadows of Morro Rock, there are activities a-plenty all around these parts.
 But whatever your idea of leisure may be, don’t be surprised if you find yourself under the captivating spell of the sun and sand, waves and wonders in this magical coastal region.

 Up toward the northern parts in The Land of SLO CAL, you’re sure to find plenty to sip, savor and simply soak up.
 With its vine-draped hills, majestic oaks and abundant olive trees, world-class wines and farm-to-table fare, this is where cowboy country meets fine cuisine.
 No matter if you find yourself among downtown Paso’s modern-day makers' shops or Templeton’s historic old-world charm, you’re sure to get a warm welcome wherever you may roam.